 Occupancy Sensor Technologies Compared: PIR vs. Thermal vs. Radar vs. Optical AI

 Choosing the right occupancy sensor technology is one of the most consequential decisions in any smart office deployment.
-The technology you select determines what data you get, how accurate it is, what use cases you can support, and how employees perceive the system.
+The technology you select determines what data you get, how accurate it is, what use cases you can support, how employees perceive the system — and how much it costs over a five-year horizon.

 Selecting the right sensor depends on your needs.
 The PointGrab CogniPoint includes all 3 sensor types in one hardware device and all data is available across all spaces from a single Cloud API